Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Data availability

+Any global sky model, including the GSM2016 for which we have derived corrections, may not only have errors in the form of a global offset and scale factor, but may, in addition, have systematic errors that vary over the sky.
+Such errors would manifest in residual differences between the measurements and predictions for these measurements that are made after correcting the global sky model for best fit offset and scale factor.
+The dash-dot line in Fig.~\ref{fig:RMS_errors} shows the RMS value of the fractional difference between our measurements and our corrected GSM2016; at \qty{150}{\mega\hertz}, this RMS value is \qty{1.33}{\percent}.
+Such errors in sky maps will confuse the derivation of global offset and scale factor corrections.

+Given the calibration accuracy of the GINAN receiver and the quality of modelling of the SKALA4.1 antenna, it is not surprising that the errors in our derived corrections to GSM2016 are dominated by errors in the images that are used to construct the sky model: errors that are not representable as global offsets and scale factors.
+Fig.~\ref{fig:RMS_errors} shows how we add, in quadrature, these errors arising from such inaccuracies in GSM2016 (dash-dot line) to the RMS values of uncertainty in our measurement of the radio sky brightness temperature (dotted line) to get the total uncertainty in the corrected GSM2016 (solid line).
+At 150~MHz, the uncertainty in corrected GSM2016 is \qty{1.81}{\percent}.

-\subsection{Data availability}
+\section{Data availability}

-The measurements of sky brightness versus frequency and at different local sidereal times, with RFI masked, along with associated frequency-dependent beam patterns, are made available in machine readable format in a repository and may be used for setting the absolute scale for all-sky images constructed in the \qtyrange{60}{350}{\mega\hertz} band.
-The offset and scale factor corrections derived specifically for the GSM are provided in Equations \eqref{eq:offset} and \eqref{eq:scale}; these are only valid in the \qtyrange{60}{350}{\mega\hertz} frequency range of our measurement.
+Our measurements are made available in machine readable format \citep{McKay2026_RadioSkyBrightness} and may be used for setting the absolute scale for all-sky images constructed in the \qtyrange{60}{350}{\mega\hertz} band.
+The primary data are measurements of antenna temperature in kelvin versus frequency and LST.
+RFI is masked and corrections have been applied for receiver noise waves, bandpass, and impedance mismatch between antenna and receiver.
+Frequency-dependent antenna radiation patterns are included in machine readable format for the purpose of relating antenna temperature to sky brightness.
+The offset and scale factor corrections derived specifically for GSM2016 are provided in equations \eqref{eq:offset} and \eqref{eq:scale}; these are only valid in the \qtyrange{60}{350}{\mega\hertz} frequency range of our measurement.